DistantaOjha/GBCContactTracing/README.md

 # GBCContactTracing

-This is Gettysburg College Contact Tracing App for CS440 Fall 2020
+This is Protoype Gettysburg College Contact Tracing App for CS440 Fall 2020